joelvaneenwyk/huginn-wiki/Browser-Emulation-using-fulldom-server.md

 ## Step 3 - configuring WebsiteAgent

 Last, you need to configure WebsiteAgent to use fulldom-server.
-Doing so is easy: all you do is [percent-encode your URLs][percent-encoding] - here's [a decent tool][encoding-tool] for this - then in your WebsiteAgent, put the URL to your fulldom-server instance, then `/`, then your percent-encoded URL.
+Doing so is easy: all you do is [percent-encode your URLs][percent-encoding] - here's [a decent tool][encoding-tool] for this - then in your WebsiteAgent, put the URL to your fulldom-server instance (e.g. `http://localhost:8000` if you're running fulldom-server with the defaults and on the same box as Huginn), then `/`, then your percent-encoded URL.

 However, this isn't quite enough. fulldom-server needs a hint to help it guess when the page is finished loading.
 So just append `?selector=` and whatever selector you're scraping to the end of the URL, ~~and you're done!~~ and you should be done, but this doesn't actually work due to [this issue][slash-issue].
 Soon though!